Blog Post

 Zero Landfill Waste Zero Waste - Waste

-Ethics Over and above Fair Known ethical issues
+Ethics Over and above Fair or (-1) for known ethical issues

 A Final Note on Honesty & Communication